nsandman/gpm/README.md

 	]
 }
 ```
 Okay, that's easier to read.
 Now let's look at this.
 It downloads the latest node version from http://www.semver.io.
 This is in the "url" field.
 So everywhere it says \`cat {FILENAME}`, it's just putting the latest node.js version.
-So, assuming that's **0.12.2**, this will show up as:
+So, assuming that's **0.12.2**, this will sbe read as:

 ```json
 {